This site is intended for healthcare professionals

 Responding to unmet needs for metastatic castration-resistant prostate cancer

-Professor Karim Fizazi explains why there is still a pressing need for improved therapies for mCRPC.
+Professor Karim Fizazi (Institut Gustave Roussy, Villejuif, France) explains why there is still a pressing need for improved therapies for mCRPC.
+View transcript.

 Has management of mCRPC improved over time?

-Professor Fizazi highlights the key advances over the past 2 decades that have delivered improved outcomes for men with mCRPC.
+Professor Fizazi highlights how mCRPC treatments have “dramatically evolved” in the past 20 years and improved outcomes for men with mCRPC.
+View transcript.

 Metastatic prostate cancer epidemiology

-Many people with newly diagnosed prostate cancer have localised disease, and receive prostatectomy or radiation therapy, followed by androgen-deprivation therapy (ADT).
-Prostate cancer cells can become resistant to ADT within 2–3 years, although there is variation in this figure in the published literature2-10.
-Cell malignancy can progress, even when serum testosterone is below castrate level2-10.
+Many people with newly diagnosed prostate cancer have localized disease, and receive prostatectomy or radiation therapy, followed by androgen deprivation therapy (ADT).
+Prostate cancer cells can become resistant to ADT within 2–3 years, although there is variation in this figure in the published literature.2-10 Cell malignancy can progress, even when serum testosterone is below castrate level.2-10

-Due to this loss of hormone sensitivity, some people CRPC2-10.
-CRPC can advance to mCRPC, which is associated with high mortality10. mCRPC can develop de novo or from metastatic castration-sensitive prostate cancer (mCSPC)2-10.
+Because of this loss of hormone sensitivity, some people develop CRPC2-10.
+CRPC can advance to mCRPC, which is associated with high mortality.10 mCRPC can develop de novo or from metastatic castration-sensitive prostate cancer (mCSPC).2-10

 Brief overview of prostate cancer biology

-Prostate cancer largely relies on alterations in the androgen-receptor gene (AR) pathway2-9. mCRPC shows AR changes through amplification, or gain-of-function mutations, increased transcription of AR, or increased AR signalling15-17.
+Prostate cancer largely relies on alterations in the androgen receptor gene (AR) pathway.2-9 mCRPC shows AR changes through amplification or gain-of-function mutations, increased transcription of AR, or increased AR signaling.15-17

 Figure 2.
-Somatic mutations, prognostic, and predictive biomarkers in metastatic prostate cancer (Adapted17).
-AR-V7, AR splice-variant 7; CRPC-NE, castration-resistant neuroendocrine prostate cancer; ctDNA, circulating tumour DNA; CTC, circulating tumour cell; mCRPC, metastatic castration-resistant prostate cancer; mCSPC, metastatic castration-sensitive prostate cancer.
+Somatic mutations, prognostic, and predictive biomarkers in metastatic prostate cancer.17 Reproduced from Sandhu et al.17 with permission from Elsevier.
+AR-V7, AR splice-variant 7; CRPC-NE, castration-resistant neuroendocrine prostate cancer; ctDNA, circulating tumor DNA; CTC, circulating tumor cell; mCRPC, metastatic castration-resistant prostate cancer; mCSPC, metastatic castration-sensitive prostate cancer.

-Discovery of molecular markers predictive of treatment responses has stimulated more personalised treatments for mCRPC2-9
+Discovery of molecular markers predictive of treatment responses has stimulated more personalized treatments for mCRPC2-9

 The evolving treatment landscape for mCRPC